 It is a critical performance appraisal tool employed to gauge employee performance.
 Here, a specific rating is assigned to the individual based on his/ her performance or behavior rather than comparing other employees.
 The ratings can be done through production data, expert opinions, work sampling research, etc., while the methodology used may be quantitative, qualitative, or even a blend of the two.
 Certain appraisal techniques that may come under Absolute Ratings are: –

 – BARS (Behaviorally Anchored Rating Scales)

 – Essay Appraisals

-Nothing in the world’s perfect, and so is the technique of absolute ratings.
-Let’s now look at the gains and disadvantages offered by absolute rating.
+Nothing in the world’s perfect, and so is the technique of this ratings.
+Let’s now look at the gains and disadvantages offered by this rating.
 Read on!

 Now, let’s hash out the disadvantages of absolute ratings.
 The first one would be that absolute rating is a highly time-consuming endeavor, especially for companies with many employees.
 On top of this, certain ratings may be influenced by the rater’s bias, which may result in partiality.